2022-cs244/2022-cs244.github.io/deliverables/design-challenge.md

 # The Prize

 We will invite some members from the networking community to the final presentations & demonstration day.
 These invited guests will serve as judges along with the instructors to decide upon the best final project.
-The winning group will have the opportunity to present their demo at the [P4 Workshop in Cambridge, UK](https://p4.org/events/2018-09-24-p4-eu-workshop/).
+The prize for the winning team will be announced at the end of the interoperability test on May 9th :)

 # Submission